sharetribe/flex-docs/src/docs/concepts-listings/how-the-search-works/index.md

-This means that if you do want to use the Integration API user query, you need to create a custom server endpoint in the FTW template's server that calls the Integration API endpoint and only returns the user's public information back to the browser.
-The Integration API query has fewer filtering and sorting options than the Marketplace API listing query, however, so for any level of complexity in your user search it is recommended to use the "users as listings" approach.
+This means that if you do want to use the Integration API user query, you need to create a custom server endpoint in the FTW template's server that calls the Integration API endpoint and only returns the user's public information – public data and metadata – back to the browser.
+Otherwise, you risk revealing sensitive user information to everyone who visits your marketplace site.

+That said, the Integration API query has fewer filtering and sorting options than the Marketplace API listing query, so for any level of complexity in your user search it is recommended to use the "users as listings" approach.